MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2controller.md

 #### NotifyParentWindowPositionChanged

-This is a notification separate from Bounds that tells WebView its parent (or any ancestor) HWND moved.
+This is a notification separate from `Bounds` that tells WebView that the main WebView parent (or any ancestor) `HWND` moved.

 > public HRESULT [NotifyParentWindowPositionChanged](#notifyparentwindowpositionchanged)()

 This is needed for accessibility and certain dialogs in WebView to work correctly.

 ```cpp
     if (message == WM_MOVE || message == WM_MOVING)
     {